 Students who do not maintain the required 3.0 GPA, beginning in the first semester in the program, must meet with the Program Director.
 At the meeting, the Program Director will explain to the student what requirements must be fulfilled in the next semester in order to regain good standing.
 Students who do not satisfy the requirements in the next semester may not be allowed to continue in the program.
 Students who find themselves in academic difficulty should contact the Program Director as soon as possible.

 Students are expected to fulfill all the requirements for the degree over the course of three semesters.
-Course requirements for the M.A. degree will be satisfied by taking four required classes in the fall, three required classes and one elective in the spring, and two electives in the fall of a second year.
+Course requirements for the M.A. degree will be satisfied by taking four core classes in the fall, three core classes in spring, one core course in the fall of second year and a total of at least nine credits from elective courses over the course of all three semesters.

-For a description of courses, see our course offerings page.
+For a detailed description of courses, see our course offerings page.

 - GR5211 Microeconomic Analysis I